Legal and Graduate Internship Program

-- To apply for a Fall 2014 Legal Internship, please click here.
+- To apply for a Spring 2015 Legal Internship, please click here.

 The Lawyers' Committee for Civil Rights Under Law manages a selective, unpaid internship program for talented and committed students in law school, graduate school, and undergraduate programs.
 Intern coordinators and individual supervisors take great care to see that each student receives high-level assignments, supervision, and regular feedback.

 The Lawyers' Committee was formed in 1963 at the request of President John F. Kennedy to involve the private bar in providing legal services to address racial discrimination.
 The principal mission of the Lawyers' Committee is to secure, through the rule of law, equal justice under law.

 The Committee uses the skills and resources of the bar to obtain equal opportunity for minority and underserved communities by addressing factors that contribute to racial justice and economic opportunity.
 Given our nation's history of racial discrimination, de jure segregation, and the de facto inequities that persist, the Lawyers' Committee's primary focus is to represent the interest of African Americans in particular, other racial and ethnic minorities, and other victims of discrimination, where doing so can help to secure justice for all racial and ethnic minorities.